twiddlingbits/twr-wasm/readme.md

 tiny-wasm-runtime is a static C library (twr.a) that you can link to your clang C/C++ code, as well as a set of Javascript/Typescript modules that solve these issues.

-## Key tiny-wasm-runtime Features
-   - A subset of the standard C runtime, including printf, malloc, string functions, etc.
-   - load web assembly modules, and call exported functions from JavaScript (with parameter conversion as needed)
-   - Print and get characters to/from \<div\> tags in your HTML page
-   - Print and get character to/from a \<canvas\> based "terminal".
-   - Use 2D drawing API in C that are compatible with JavaScript Canvas
-   - Allows traditional "blocking big loop" C code structure to be used with Javascript's asynchronous event model (via use of a worker thread.)
-   -  a subset of the most common compiler utility functions.
-   -  small library overhead.  linked with helloworld,  code+data < 3K

 ## Version 0.9.9 Limitations
    - Not all ansi stdlib functions are implemented
    - C++ std not supported